perrette/papers/README.md

 - some PDF-parsing capability (especially to extract DOI)
 - fetch PDF metadata from the internet (i.e. [crossref](https://github.com/CrossRef/rest-api-doc)), preferably based on DOI

 Why not JabRef or Mendeley?
 --------------------------
-- JabRef is nice, light-weight, but is not so good as managing PDFs.
+- JabRef is nice, light-weight, but is not so good at managing PDFs.
 - Mendeley is perfect at extracting metadata from PDF and managing your PDF library, but many issues remain (own experience, Ubuntu 14.04, Desktop Version 1.17):
     - very unstable
-    - PDF renaming is too verbose, and sometimes the behaviour is unexpected (some PDFs remain in on obscure Downloaded folder, instead of in the main collection)
+    - PDF automatic naming is too verbose, and sometimes the behaviour is unexpected (some PDFs remain in on obscure Downloaded folder, instead of in the main collection)
-    - somewhat heavy (it offers many functions of online syncing, etc)
+    - somewhat heavy (it offers functions of online syncing, etc)
     - poor seach capability (related to the point above)

 Above-mentioned issues will with no doubt be improved in future releases, but they are a starting point for this project.